Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 BEST HOTELS IN STANTHORPE

-Looking for somewhere to stay in Stanthorpe?
-We recommend making your booking through Booking.com as they offer a wide range of hotels and most with free cancellation, which is ideal for last minute changes.
+Looking for a place to stay in Stanthorpe?
+We recommend booking through Booking.com.
+They offer a wide range of hotels, most with free cancellation, which is ideal for last-minute changes.

 However, if you want our recommendation for a hotel, below we’ve listed our top pick for a luxury hotel, family hotel, mid range and budget hotel.